 At any point you can change your document’s default setup options for units of measure, transparency grid display, background color, and type settings such as language, quote style, superscript and subscript size, bleeds, and exportability.
 The Edit Artboards button closes this dialog box and activates the Artboard tool.

-- If you want to edit artboards (for instance, to change from portrait to landscape orientation), click Edit Artboards to enter artboard editing mode.
+If you want to edit artboards (for example, to change from portrait to landscape orientation), click Edit Artboards to enter artboard editing mode.

 The Simulate Colored Paper option is useful if you plan to print the document on colored paper.
 For example, if you draw a blue object on a yellow background, the object appears green.
 The simulation is only performed when the transparency grid is not shown.

 By default, Illustrator prints each artboard on a single sheet of paper.
 However, if the artwork is larger than the page sizes available on your printer, you can print onto multiple sheets of paper.